treerachai/selfbot-6/docs/docs/commands.md

 Server|Sends an invite to this Selfbot's server|`.server` Setup|Get a link to the setup page for this Selfbot|`.setup` Status|Changes your status|`.status <status>`

+As a bonus feature, you can also send your messages in embeds by doing `. [text]`